Last Updated on May 25, 2022 by Federal Disability Lawyer

 That is why descriptive terms are important in disability retirement law.
 It is not so important ‘what it is’, as opposed to ‘how it is characterized’.
 From this perspective, it is important for a FERS Disability Retirement Attorney to be more of a poet than to be cold and analytical — although, the best approach would be to have a little bit of both.

-Remember to always know the context — the applicant will not be standing in front of an OPM representative showing how terrible the applicant’s medical condition is; there will be no visual presentation; everything is based upon a narrative — the applicant’s statement, the medical documentation, the legal memorandum of the attorney, etc. Thus, it is all-important for the Federal Disability Attorney who represents a disability retirement applicant to have a good command of the English language.
+Remember to always know the context — the applicant will not be standing in front of an OPM representative showing how terrible the applicant’s medical condition is; there will be no visual presentation; everything is based upon a narrative — the applicant’s statement of disability, the medical documentation, the legal memorandum of the attorney, etc. Thus, it is all-important for the Federal Disability Attorney who represents a disability retirement applicant to have a good command of the English language.

 Robert R. McGill, Esquire